har-in-air/ESP32_AUTO_WATER/README.md

 <img src="docs/ontime_current_draw.png" />

 <br>
-The sensor was disconnected for this run : "Sensor reading  0".
+The sensor was disconnected for this run.

 When